doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

           type: date
           version: true

-Choosing the field type
+Choosing the Field Type
 """""""""""""""""""""""

-When using ``date`` type in a highly concurrent environment, multiple documents could be created with the same version and create a conflict.
-This cause of conflict can be avoided by using ``int`` type.
+When using the ``date`` type in a high-concurrency environment, it is still possible to create multiple documents with the same version and cause a conflict.
+This can be avoided by using the ``int`` type.

 Usage
 """""